 You may be wondering, but why so many tools for one worksheet?

-I have included a Kindergarten sight words list set.
+I have included a Pre K sight words list set.
 One of the pages includes all the sight words.
 The other pages include lists separated into 10 sight words and 5 sight words depending on how many you want a child to work on weekly/monthly.

 I have also included sight word flash cards and a Read Build Write Mat for children to work through.